Aditya11495/ANOVA-team-performance-analysis/README.md

   * **Team2** → Scores of Team 2
   * **Team3** → Scores of Team 3

----

-## 🧠 Concept Used

-### 🔸 What is ANOVA?

-ANOVA is a statistical method used to compare the means of three or more groups.

-### 🔸 Formula

-F = Variance Between Groups / Variance Within Groups

----

 ## 📌 Hypothesis

 * **Null Hypothesis (H₀):** All team means are equal